oliik2013/oliikcapes/README.md

 # oliikcapes
 custom minecraft capes

-this the installer source code for this service
+this is the minecraft mod for this service. you need it to use animated capes. based on https://github.com/CaelTheColher/Capes